 - Nominated candidates do not participate in placement process; they are only informed of final choice.

 - Tuition and fees;

 - Monthly stipend;

 - International airfare to and from the U.S.

 The list of FAQ and Instructions on the Fulbright Foreign Student Program are comprehensive and should answer most of the questions on the program.
-If you cannot find the information you are looking for, you may direct your questions to TashkentFulbright@state.gov with 2020 Fulbright Foreign Student Program in the subject line.
-You are also welcome to attend one of the Fulbright Foreign Student Program consultations to be held at the Embassy throughout the application season by the Fulbright office in conjunction with the EducationUSA Advising Center.
+If you cannot find the information you are looking for, you may direct your questions to TashkentFulbright@state.gov AND FulbrightUzbekistan@gmail.com with 2021 Fulbright Foreign Student Program in the subject line.